IB International Baccalaureate

 7. Design.

-• An independent digital design and/or product design course
+• Independent digital design and/or product design courses

-• A sequence of distinct digital design and/or product design courses
+• A sequence of distinct digital and/or product design courses

-• A unified course integrating digital design and product design.
+• A unified course integrating digital and product design

 8. Physical Education and Health.